BramVan-Oosterhout/katacoda-scenarios/foswiki2/notepadapp/step5.md

 Once the change is saved, edit your note previously created in the Sandbox with `&cover=test`{{copy}} added to the url.

 ### Status
 On inspection of the [Applications.WikiTopicEditTemplate](https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/Applications.WikiTopicEditTemplate) you will have noticed that the rendering of the topic meta data is performed by `RENDERFOREDIT` as defined in the `topicmeta` template definition.
 The fields to be rendered are listed in the `editfields` template definition.
-Add the Status to that defininition =%TMPL:DEF{"editfields"}%TopicTitle, Status, Summary%TMPL:END%={{copy}} in the =TestSkinNoteEditTemplate.
+Add the Status to that defininition `%TMPL:DEF{"editfields"}%TopicTitle, Status, Summary%TMPL:END%`{{copy}} in the =TestSkinNoteEditTemplate.
 Save the topic.

 Now refresh the edit view of your note in the Sandbox.
 The `Status` field is displayed between the `Title` and the `Summary` as a dropdown.
 You can change it by modifying the definition of the Status field on the `NoteForm`.
 Change the Type from `select+values` to `radio+values`{{copy}}.
 Save the `NoteForm` and refresh the note in the Sandbox.
 The `Status` is displayed as an _Open_ and a _Close_ radio button.